Home | FAQ Search: Advanced | Person | Company | Type | Class Login

 Ontario, Canada

-Jeff has been a member of the oldtools list since 1996, but in early 2001 he finally saw the light and switched his focus to machinery and the oldwwmachines list.
+Jeff has been a member of the oldtools list since 1996, but in early 2001 he switched his focus to woodworking machinery and the owwm.org discussion forums.

-Jeff is the Official Historian of the Old Woodworking Machines web site, which is how he got interested in patents.
+Jeff is the woodworking machinery historian for the Vintage Machinery web site, which is how he got interested in patents.

 He has a complete shop of hand tools and machinery, which are lying unused since he developed an obsession with patents.
-During the day, Jeff is a network architect and development manager for a very large German company.
+During the day, Jeff works for a telecommunications equipment manufacturer.

 Carl Matthews